FelipeCatalanPerez/FelipeCatalanPerez/README.md

 <h1 align="left"> 👋 Hi there, my name is Felipe Ignacio Catalán Perez</h1>
 <h3 align="left">A business administrator from Chile looking to become a data analyst.</h3>

-*I am Felipe Catalán, a young 25-year-old bussines administration and I am starting out in the wide world of data.
+*I am Felipe Catalán, a young 25-year-old bussines administrator and I am starting out in the wide world of data.
 My goal is to become a data analyst and for that I present my main codes, here you will find:*

 - :card_file_box: *Database cleaning (Basic).*
 - :bar_chart: *Descriptive statistics and its interpretation.*